Dsonophorus/Godzillian/README.md

 Features
 Arbitrary Precision Integers:

 Gdz supports arbitrary precision by templating the number of blocks (words) used to represent the integer.
-For example, Gdz<4> represents an integer using 4 blocks (typically 32-bit or 64-bit depending on the platform).
+For example, Gdz<4> represents a POD 2's compliment integer using 4 U32 blocks with no additional data members.
 Comprehensive Constructor Support:

 Supports various construction methods, including default, copy, initializer list, and construction from a single value or multiple homogeneous/heterogeneous values.